Glossary

 | Policy | Practical expectation |

-| Audio handling | transcribed snippets should be stored per app policy |
+| Audio handling | Transcribed snippets stored per app policy |

-| Sensitive info | avoid medical identifiers in spoken entries |
+| Sensitive info | Avoid medical identifiers in spoken entries |

-| Deletion | clear drafts when changing routines |
+| Deletion | Clear drafts when changing routines |